From Xhaka to Balogun: How Arsenal's summer sales are performing this season

 An Arsenal boy through and through, Gunners academy product Folarin Balogun ultimately saw his path to the first team blocked despite a highly successful loan stint with Stade Reims last term.
 After being linked with Chelsea, the American ultimately headed back to Ligue 1, signing for Monaco in a €30 million move after a lengthy transfer saga.

-Unlike last time out, it has been a season of contrasts so far for the 22-year-old in France's top flight.
-While Monaco found themselves at the summit of the table for several weeks (they're now in third), Balogun has not managed to recapture last season's form, only scoring three times in nine games and notably missing two penalties against local rivals Nice in a 1-0 defeat earlier in the season.
+Unlike last time out, it has been a dire season so far for the 22-year-old in France's top flight.
+Balogun has just not managed to recapture last season's form.
+He is yet to reach double digits in terms of goals or assists and notably missed two penalties against local rivals Nice in a 1-0 defeat earlier in the season.

 Granit Xhaka - €15m to Bayer Leverkusen